 # How to send a proposal

 > Create a proposal for a client and site, add priced service lines, preview the honest investment summary, then send it.
-The client accepts by replying or via a portal link, which forms a binding acceptance and stands up the contract.
+Sending is a three-step chain that ends in your explicit approval.
+The client accepts through a portal signing link, which forms a binding acceptance and stands up the contract.

 URL: https://biloh.com.au/docs/how-to/send-a-proposal